-The purpose of the role is to support the Policy, Advocacy and Communications (PAC) Senior Manager and the Country Director in the implementation of the advocacy strategy for the Country Office (CO).
-The post holder will work closely with the Communications Officer and the Fields Communications Officer, the Program, Development and Quality (PDQ) department, in particular the CAAC specialist and the Protection and Education Advisors, along with key members of the PCIC strategy team.
+The purpose of the role is to support the Advocacy, Campaigns, Communications and Media Director and the Country Director in the implementation of the advocacy strategy for the Country Office (CO).
+The post holder will work closely with the Communications Officer and the Field Communications Officer, and the Program, Development and Quality (PDQ) department, in particular the CAAC specialist and the Protection and Education Advisors.

 In the event of a major humanitarian emergency, the role holder will be expected to work outside the normal role profile and be able to vary working hours accordingly.

 SCOPE OF ROLE: